kcdodd/partis-pyproj/README.md

 field can be a [PEP-508](https://www.python.org/dev/peps/pep-0508) [environment marker](https://packaging.pypa.io/en/stable/markers.html), or can also be set manually (True/False) by an earlier 'prep' stage.
-Each third-party build system is given by the `entry`, which is an entry-point to a pure function that takes in the arguments and options given in the table for that build.
+Each third-party build system is given by the `entry`, which is an entry-point to a function that takes in the arguments and options given in the table for that build.

 **standard config**